-This Council Plan sets out our ambitions and priorities for the years ahead.
+This Corporate-Council Plan sets out our ambitions and priorities for the years ahead.
 It outlines what we want to achieve and how we intend to do it.
-It is an update of our Corporate Plan for 2025-2028, and includes key developments whilst looking ahead to Local Government Reorganisation
+It builds on is an update of our Strategic Corporate Plan for 20250-20238, and includes key developments such as the Nelson Town Deal, which was identified in the refresh of the previous Strategic Plan, in 2021-22 whilst looking ahead to Local Government Reorganisation.

-This Plan has been developed collectively by councillors, the Corporate Management Team and staff across the Council.
+This Plan has been developed collectively by Councillors, the Corporate Management Team and staff across the Council.
 In summer/autumn 2022, working with our creative partners, we asked local people for their priorities for the area.
 Our survey, This is Pendle, reached across Pendle's towns and villages, and built on the findings from the Life in Pendle survey of 2021.
 We also met with key partners, including our business community and community and voluntary organisations, to find out what was important to them.

-Engaging with our communities and key partners in a conversation helped to define our overall priorities, as outlined here.
-The Council Plan is not an exhaustive list of everything we will be doing in the next four years.
+Engaging with our communities and key partners in a conversation has helped to define our overall priorities, as outlined here.
+The Corporate Plan is not an exhaustive list of everything we will be doing in the next four years.
 It sets out the critical activity for the Council and ensures this activity is focused through our governance and performance arrangements.

-We have developed and outlined here how we intend to deliver this Plan.
+We have developed and outlined here how we intend to deliver this Plan on a number of levels, as follows: